manavidcloud/artificial-intelligence/ai_ml_tg_course/check/Notes.md

 ---

-## User-Defined Exception
+## 🚨 User-Defined Exception (Custom Exception)

 Also known as **customized/programmatic exceptions**.
-Programmers define and raise them explicitly when needed.
+Defined and raised explicitly by programmers.

 ```python
 class MyException(Exception):  # must inherit from Exception